rysson/pdom/ParseDOM/rysson/doc/en/dom.md

-:last-of-type         | Match the last element of its type among a group of sibling elements :only-of-type         | Match the same element as :first-of-type:last-of-type :enabled              | Match enabled (not disabled) elements :disabled             | Match disabled) elements
+:last-of-type         | Match the last element of its type among a group of sibling elements :only-of-type         | Match the same element as :first-of-type:last-of-type :enabled              | Match enabled (not disabled) elements :disabled             | Match disabled elements :not(E)               | Match an element that is not represented by simple selector `E`.